 Purpose: To revive Vetralla’s sovereignty over the forests, protect the forests, and confirm the ongoing tradition that ensures every resident a cubic meter of firewood annually.

-Obviously this wedding is only symbolic.
+Obviously this wedding is only symbolic, But it is also full of symbolism.

 This Medieval days wedding begins by decorating the chosen oaks with veils and garlands.
 Followed by the official reading and signing of a notary’s document.